cambiotraining/quarto-course-template/materials/02-content_guidelines.md

 - Run `quarto render` to build the site (open `_site/index.html` to preview your website locally).
 - Add, commit and push the changes to the repository.

-If you need a reminder of the technical setup for course development, check the [README](https://github.com/cambiotraining/quarto-course-template#readme) of the repository.
+If you need a reminder of the technical setup for course development, go back to the [Course Rendering](01-render_guidelines.md) page.

 ## Callout Boxes